-Isaacson had an affiliation with Cletrac, and to a lesser extent, International-Harvester, although their blades could be found on any brand of tractor if the user had a preference for them.
+Isaacson had an affiliation with Cletrac, and to a lesser extent, International-Harvester, although its blades could be found on any brand of tractor if the user had a preference for them.

 Most of the attachment companies had their own trademark names for equipment and Isaacson was no exception.

-Isaacson’s most popular products were their bulldozers, widely used in the forest industry where their cable-operated bulldozer blades were preferred because of their high lift ability, which enabled them to get better leverage on stumps and allowed them to stack logs at the skid without them hanging up under the blade.
+Isaacson’s most popular products were its bulldozers, widely used in the forest industry where cable-operated bulldozer blades were preferred because of their high lift ability, enabling them to get better leverage on stumps and allowing them to stack logs at the skid without these hanging up under the blade.

-To their credit, Isaacson manufactured everything they sold ‘in-house’ and were not reliant on other manufacturers for hydraulic pumps or PCU’s (power control units).
-Thus they had total control over the quality of their finished products.
+To its credit, Isaacson manufactured everything itsold ‘in-house’ and were not reliant on other manufacturers for hydraulic pumps or PCUs (power control units).
+Thus the company had total control over the quality of its finished products.

 There was a difference however in that Isaacson offered hydraulically operated as well as cable operated rippers.

-As the motor scraper had become very popular following the introduction of the LeTourneau Tournapull, Isaacson decided to have a go at creating one of their own.
+As the motor scraper had become very popular following the introduction of the LeTourneau Tournapull, Isaacson decided to have a go at creating one of its own.